rtCamp/docs.rtcamp.com/rtamazon-s3/index.markdown

          You can use below code:

          ```define( 'RTAMAZON_S3_FILE_URLS', 'rtawss3_path' );```
      4. **rtawss3_custom**: Custom Domain.
-This option is useful for CDN, CloudFront, etc. For example if you enter **example.com**, media URL will become, i.e., `http://example.com/wp-content/uploads/2015/06/photo.jpg`.
+This option is useful for CDN, CloudFront, etc.

         You can use below code: